Majorization requires infinitely many second laws: Applications

-We return in this section to molecular diffusion and comment on both the limitations of modelling it via majorization and the applicability of our results in such a context.
+We return in this section to molecular diffusion.
+After commenting on the limitations of modelling molecular diffusion via majorization, we introduce a variation of majorization that better captures this phenomenon and show the applicability of our results in the new model.

 First of all, it should be noted that majorization clearly does not completely capture molecular diffusion.
 For example, if $|\Omega|=3$, majorization allows a transition from $q=(1/2,1/2,0)$ to $p=(1/2,0,1/2)$, which would clearly not take place by molecular diffusion.
 In fact, although majorization contains all the transitions which are permitted by molecular diffusion, it also contains some which are not.
-It is direct to see why this is the case: majorization can be characterized by permutations and the interchange of probability mass between (not necessarily adjacent) compartments (see, for example, \cite{arnold2018majorization}), which are both not part of molecular diffusion in general.
+As we know from the study of elementary thermal operations (ETO) \cite{arnold2018majorization,lostaglio2018elementary,hack2023universality}, this is the case since majorization can be characterized by permutations and the interchange of probability mass between (not necessarily adjacent) compartments, which are both not part of molecular diffusion in general.
+Moreover, majorization allows the permutation of probabilities between compartments, which is in general not allowed by molecular diffusion.

+In order to avoid the difficulties stated in the previous paragraph, we can define a new order relation, in the spirit of majorization.